paulhibbitts/test-docsify-this/docs/README.md

     </select>
   </div>
   <div style=" margin-top: -8px; line-height: 1.4;">
   Embedding or presenting content?
-Use 100% for embeds or 80% for presentations
+Try 100% for embeds or 80% for presentations
   </div>
 </div>